penumbra-x/rquest/README.md

 Due to the complexity of TLS encryption and the widespread adoption of HTTP/2, browser fingerprints such as **JA3**, **JA4**, and **Akamai** cannot be reliably emulated using simple fingerprint strings.
 Instead of parsing and emulating these string-based fingerprints, `wreq` provides fine-grained control over TLS and HTTP/2 extensions and settings for precise browser behavior emulation.

+- **HTTP/3 over QUIC**

+HTTP/3 over QUIC is a work in progress.
+Due to the complexity of QUIC and the evolving ecosystem, full HTTP/3 emulation is not yet available in `wreq`.
+If you'd like to accelerate development, please consider sponsoring the project.
+Progress is tracked at [issue #840](https://github.com/0x676e67/wreq/issues/840).

 - **Device Emulation**

 Most browser device models share identical TLS and HTTP/2 configurations, differing only in the `User-Agent` string.
 Common browser device emulation templates are maintained in [`wreq-util`](https://github.com/0x676e67/wreq-util), a companion utility crate.